gustavokuklinski/bit-rot/game/gdd/devlog.md

 - [x] Modals have keybindings
 - [] Append the important player messages to Messages modal ```display_message(game, "Replace print('messages')")```
 - [] Add the Wallet slot
+- [] Create a player view 360 radius
 - [] Make player spawn with backpack and wallet on slot
 - [] Add Saves for the current game
 - [] Build day/night system (with sleep)